cseanburns/electronic_resource_mgmt/lectures/06-interoperability.md

 the URL is the effective point of data exchange between Google Scholar and UK's resources.

-In Primo, if we investigate the new URL, we see that it's an OpenURL link and we can see the fields and values and identify the metadata (I have decomposed the URL for readability).
+In Primo, if we investigate the new URL, we see that it's an OpenURL link, and we can see the fields and values and identify the metadata (I have decomposed the URL for readability).
 The percent signs and numbers in the title field use [Percent-encoding][percent_encoding], and they convert characters that are URL unfriendly,